DiligentGraphics/DiligentEngine/README.md

 <a name="build_and_run_customizing"></a>
 ## Customizing Build

-Diligent Engine allows clients to customize build settings by providing configuration script file that defines two optional [cmake functions](https://cmake.org/cmake/help/latest/command/function.html):
+Diligent Engine allows clients to customize build settings by providing configuration script file that defines the following optional
+[cmake functions](https://cmake.org/cmake/help/latest/command/function.html):

 * `custom_configure_build()` - defines global build properties such as build configurations, c/c++ compile flags, link flags etc.
-* `custom_configure_target()` - defines custom settings for every target in the build.
+* `custom_pre_configure_target()` - defines custom settings for every target in the build and is called before the engine's build system starts configuring the target.
+* `custom_post_configure_target()` - called after the engine's build system has configured the target to let the client override properties set by the engine.

 The path to the configuration script should be provided through `BUILD_CONFIGURATION_FILE` variable when running cmake and must be relative to the cmake root folder, for example: